 All breast implants will eventually break, but when saline implants rupture it is obvious (they deflate quickly) and when silicone gel breast implants break, there are often no symptoms at first.
 Having no symptoms might seem like an advantage, but it is actually dangerous because silicone can leak out of the tear in the implant, and get to parts of the body where surgeons can’t remove it.
 Leaking silicone can cause pain and allergic or auto-immune reactions.
 When it is removed, the breast may be deformed.

-Because of concerns about leaking silicone, the FDA warns that women with silicone gel breast implants need to get an MRI to check for leakage after 3 years, and then every other year after that.
+Because of concerns about leaking silicone, the FDA recommends having breast MRIs regularly to detect ruptures that have no symptoms.
+When silicone breast implants were first approved, the FDA recommended that all women undergo a breast MRI 3 years after getting breast implants, and every other year after that.
+However, because of the expense and the reluctance of plastic surgeons to encourage MRIs for silent ruptures, very few women followed the FDA’s advice.
+As of October 2020, FDA now recommends an MRI 5-6 years after the initial surgery and every 2-3 years after that.
 Unfortunately, breast MRIs cost about $2,000 each, sometimes more.
 That may seem very expensive, but it is the only accurate way to know if your implants are broken or leaking.
 If they are leaking, it is important to have them removed immediately.

 Given the expense and the risks, why would any woman get silicone gel breast implants?
 There is one advantage: they feel more like a real breast.
 Saline implants may not feel as warm as the rest of the body in cold weather (A figure skater told us they were painfully cold!).
 And, women with saline implants sometimes say that they sometimes make swooshing water noises.
 Most plastic surgeons prefer silicone gel implants because they tend to look and feel more natural.
 However, many women tell us that does not make up for the added risks and added costs.